-If for any reason a student is absent from school, a phone call to the school is required to Student Services on 9041 0924, preferably before 9am, to register this absence and also provide a reason.
+If a student is going to be absent from school, Student Services can be notified by phone, SMS or an email can be sent to the College, preferably before 9am, to register this absence and also provide a reason.
 On the day the student returns, they must bring a note from home to explain why they were away.
 They should give the note to Student Services within two days of returning to school.
 The College should also be notified of more lengthy absences.
-Notes can be left at the Student Services Office
+Notes can be left at the Student Services Office.